-Montenegro's population growth is relatively flat, and its estimated population of 621,000 is slightly lower than the 2011 census figure of 625,000.
-The country has a fairly low population density of just 45 people per square kilometer (125/sq mi), which ranks 121st in the world.
+Montenegro's population growth is relatively flat, and its estimated population is slightly lower than the 2011 census figure of 625,000.
+The country has a fairly low population density of just 45 people per square kilometer (125/sq mi).

 The capital and largest city is Podgorica (formerly Titograd), which has a population of 156,000, or 30% of Montenegro's population.
 The next-largest city is Niksic, with a population of 57,000.